MicrosoftDocs/sql-docs/azure-sql/database/xevent-db-diff-from-svr.md

 When you use the `event_file` target, event data is stored in blobs in an Azure Storage container.
 The [!INCLUDE [ssde-md](../../docs/includes/ssde-md.md)] running the event session must have specific access to this container.
 You can grant this access in one of the following ways:

-- Assign the **Storage Blob Data Contributor** RBAC role to the [managed identity](authentication-azure-ad-user-assigned-managed-identity.md) of the Azure SQL logical server or Azure SQL managed instance on the container.
+- Assign the **Storage Blob Data Contributor** RBAC role to the [managed identity](authentication-azure-ad-user-assigned-managed-identity.md) of the Azure SQL logical server or Azure SQL managed instance on the container, and create a credential to instruct the [!INCLUDE [ssde-md](../../docs/includes/ssde-md.md)] to use managed identity for authentication.

   > [!NOTE]
   >